 Policing, community safety, crime prevention and victim services have all gone through unprecedented changes in recent years.
 This pioneering partnership provides an ideal opportunity for research collaboration and knowledge exchange between the research, policy and policing practice.

-N8 PRP was established in 2013 and is currently co-funded by the partner HEIs and 11 Forces.
-The overall partnership aim is to build research co-production capacity and test mechanisms for exploiting the knowledge and expertise of the HE sector in order to strengthen the evidence base on which police policy, practice and training are developed and so support innovation and the professionalisation of policing.
+N8 PRP was established in 2013 and is currently co-funded by the partner HEIs and 12 Forces.
+The overall aim of the partnership is to build research co-production capacity, share knowledge between and across police organisations and the HE sector, develop and disseminate innovative solutions to contemporary policing problems, and strengthen the evidence base on which police policy, practice, and training are developed.

 - Building research co-production capacity;

 - Develop and disseminate innovative solutions to contemporary policing problems;